 To increase your chances of having a happy, healthy future with someone, there may be a few clues to look for even on a first date.

 - A securely attached date will likely have a positive, level-headed attitude about the date and getting to know each other.
-They may ask you basic questions and be an active part of keeping the conversation going, and they won’t make any declarations of love too quickly.
+They may ask you basic questions and will keep the conversation going.

 - Anxious-preoccupied types may seem to move a little too quickly, and they might try to create deep emotional intimacy during the first date.
-For example, they may discuss personal topics or talk about their emotional and mental health, even before getting to know each other much.
+For example, they may overshare details about their emotional and mental health, early on.

-- Dismissive-avoidant dates may hold back or even seem a little distant.
+- Avoidant-dismissive dates may hold back or even seem a little distant.
 They are also more likely to complain about an ex or a previous date compared to secure or anxious types.

-- Finally, fearful-avoidant types may be less consistent with their behavior, both on a first date and throughout a relationship.
+- Finally, avoidant-fearful types can be a wildcard, from the first date and into a relationship.
 They may seem open and interested one moment, and then pull away and grow quiet the next.

 If you’re looking to find a partner who’s compatible with your attachment style, try using dating apps and sites geared towards serious dating.

-When you date with the intention of creating a serious, committed relationship, you can work to build a secure relationship with someone you feel comfortable with – and by doing so you can learn how to have a healthy, secure attachment style, too.
+When you date with the intention of starting a committed relationship, you can work to build a secure bond with someone you feel comfortable with – and by doing so you can learn how to have a healthy attachment style too.